victoriatjhin/Probton/README.md

 ### [2026 Chipathon SSCS PICO](https://sscs.ieee.org/technical-committees/tc-ose/sscs-pico-design-contest/) - Track B (Circuit for Sensors) - Team B18 Probton

 ## Project Description
 Our goal is to develop an open-source ASIC for auto aligner.
-In our demonstraction we are targeting optical probe stations where it reads photodetector signals, extracts vibration-synchronous alignment error from dither motion, estimates the peak offset, and drives a high speed and accuracy real-time alignment correction.
+In our demonstration we are targeting optical probe stations where it reads photodetector signals, extracts vibration-synchronous alignment error from dither motion, estimates the peak offset, and drives a high speed and accuracy real-time alignment correction.

 ### Scoll down for more details!